JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/theory.md

 ```math
 \nabla f = \nabla f_M\nabla f_{M-1}\dots\nabla f_1.
 ```
-Since the formula contains multiplication, it means that if any of the gradients is too small, then the whole gradient will be too small.
+Since the formula contains multiplication, if any of the gradients is too small, then the whole gradient will be too small.
 Specifically, the deeper the network, the higher the chance that the initial point will be in a point with a small gradient and the training will progress slowly.
 This phenomenon is called vanishing gradients.

 To solve the issue with vanishing gradients, skip connections are sometimes added.
 Even though it is not a layer, we include it here.
-They do precisely what their name suggest: They skip one or more layers.
+They do precisely what their name suggests: They skip one or more layers.
 This makes the network more flexible: Due to its deep structure, it can approximate complicated functions, and due to its shallow structure (because of skip connections), the initial training can be fast.

 ```@raw html
 </p></div>